jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 We have also included instructions to install MPTCP in NUC (Intel NUC 10 NUC10i7FNH) using kernel ~~5.4~~5.5, which supports the usage of the Intel Wi-Fi 6 AX201 module.

+Similarly, it has also been tested (scenario 1, i.e. without free5gc) using a Raspberry Pi 4 with 4 GB with Raspberry OS (64 bits), based on kernel rpi-5.5.y with support for MPTCP.

 You can watch a [video](https://youtu.be/_7CiYgILo1g) showing how [scenario 1](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-scenario-1-two-virtual-machines-directly-connected) works.

 You can watch a [video](https://youtu.be/AYZm-uw-ZXU) showing how [scenario 2](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-scenario-2-ue---free5gc---proxy) works.